 I am a political theorist with particular interests in the history of political thought, empire and anticolonial thought, popular sovereignty, and modern conceptions of the global.
 My current book project explores the question of popular sovereignty in modern Indian political thought.
 In so doing, the project traces the formation of the idea of democracy in colonial India and offers a new interpretation of the anticolonial democratic project.
 I am also in the early stages of a second project on how the imperial unification of the globe in the nineteenth and the unraveling of global empires in the twentieth century transformed the scope and orientation of political thought, both European and non-European.

-Before joining Cambridge, I completed my Ph.D. in Political Science at the University of Chicago in July 2020.
-I received an MA in Political Science from the University of Chicago and a BA in Philosophy and Politics from the City University of New York.
+Before joining Cambridge in 2020, I completed my Ph.D. in Political Theory at the University of Chicago.
+I received my BA in Philosophy and Politics from the City University of New York.
 Prior to that, I also studied briefly at the University of Dhaka in Bangladesh.

 Thank you for visiting my website.
 Please feel free to get in touch if you have any questions (email: email@example.com).